|Short Itinerary||Dehradun – Sankri – Juda Ka Talab – Kedarkantha Base – Kedarkantha Peak – Hargaon – Sankri – Dehradun|

 The climb isn’t that easy.
 The whole stretch is consistently steep.
 As you draw nearer to the summit, it gets tricky too.
 But the big mountains of the upper Himalayas keep you company until you finally reach the summit.
 As you stretch yourself and take in the views of the Himalayas from the summit, you feel a solid feeling of fulfilment and achievement.
 This is an awesome feeling.
 Not many journeys offer a similar experience, making it popular among beginners for its finest summit climb.

 Except for the summit, the journey is likewise interesting for its delightful clearings.
 Rarely you will discover dazzling clearings on a trip that clears a path for some rest spots and wonderful campgrounds.
 This journey is loaded up with clearings in all the various courses.
-What more, the clearings are exactly at the correct areas, giving you excellent viewpoints to appreciate the trek and its views.
+What’s more, the clearings are exactly in the correct areas, giving you excellent viewpoints to appreciate the trek and its views.

 The third main motivation for this journey is special is its excellent timberlands.
 Every one of the three courses has lovely assorted woods that will absolutely drench you in.
 On the off chance if you are not careful, you will get lost in them (in a good way).